Spritetm/lssl/docs/langref.md

 Function pointers are not fully supported: they cannot be kept in variables, arrays or structs, and normal functions cannot use them as an argument or return value.
-They only are supported in syscalls, that is, functions provided by the VM.
+They only are supported in syscalls, that is, external functions written in C that are part of the virtual machine the code runs on.

 ```c